The Best European Christmas Markets Road Trip: A One Week Itinerary

 Strasbourg is a beautiful spot and, as the Capital of Christmas, deserves a full day on this European Christmas Market road trip itinerary.
 Start your day with a Batorama Boat Tour, a large glass-topped boat.
 Cruising around the city is a great way to orient yourself.
 Make sure you book the longer tour, which will not only take you into the picturesque Petite France but will also show you the more modern districts, including the European Parliament, whilst giving an insightful commentary into the turbulent history of this town on the French-German border.

 Photographers shouldn’t miss Petite France, a lovely place to stroll, and so photogenic.
 While history buffs can head to the Historical Museum of the City of Strasbourg.
 If you’d like to explore the area, you can join a Full-Day Highlights of the Alsace Tour, which visits highlights of the region, including Colmar, Eguisheim, Riquewirh and Haut Koenigsbourg Castle.
 While a Wine Tour & Tastings from Strasbourg is the perfect way to spend the day if you’re a wine lover.
 This highly-rated tour explores the Alsace Wine Route, tasting local wines and visiting local villages.
-A Half-Day Wine Tour is also availale for those who wish to spend a little more time in Strasbourg’s centre.
+A Half-Day Wine Tour is also available for those who wish to spend a little more time in Strasbourg’s centre.

 The Christmas Markets are the main event.
 They are all located in the Old Town (Grand Ile), which is an easily walkable area encompassed by the River Ill.
 And of course make sure you stay until after dark, when the city lights up and the streets become truly magical.
-To really get in the festive cheer, consider spending the day on a Alsace Christmas Markets Tour, which visits local Christmas Market Towns, including Colmar, Eguisheim and Riquewihr.
+To really get in the festive cheer, consider spending the day on an Alsace Christmas Markets Tour, which visits local Christmas Market Towns, including Colmar, Eguisheim and Riquewihr.

 Accommodation in Strasbourg gets booked very early and tends to be very expensive.
-The Park & Ride tram service, runs frequent services in and out of the city and is incredibly reasonably priced.
+The Park & Ride tram service runs frequent services in and out of the city and is incredibly reasonably priced.
 Booking a hotel or B&B out of the city and transiting in can save you money.

 Christmas Market Location: The main market is in Place de la Cathédrale de Strasbourg and Place Kléber, with others spread across Place Gutenberg, Place Broglie, Place du Château, Place du Marché aux Poisson, Place du Temple Neuf, Place Saint Thomas, Place des Meuniers, Place Benjamin-Zix, Place Grimmeissen, Advent Village at Square Louise-Weiss and Place du Corbeau.